HoneyBeebus/Jafar-final-turn/README.md

 ## Test Cases
 Test cases are as follows:

-A. 5x5 board with no movement possible, expected value is 0
+1. 5x5 board with no movement possible, expected value is 0
-B. 5x5 board with one move available, expected value = 1
+2. 5x5 board with one move available, expected value = 1
-C. 5x5 board with Jafar in the vertical extremes, expected value = 0
+3. 5x5 board with Jafar in the vertical extremes, expected value = 0
-D. 5x5 board with Jafar in the leftmost column and no valid move, expected value = 0
+4. 5x5 board with Jafar in the leftmost column and no valid move, expected value = 0
-E. 5x5 board with Jafar in the leftmost column and a single valid move, expected value = 1
+5. 5x5 board with Jafar in the leftmost column and a single valid move, expected value = 1
-F. 5x5 board with Jafar in the rightmost column and a single valid move, expected v alue = 1
+6. 5x5 board with Jafar in the rightmost column and a single valid move, expected v alue = 1
-G. 5x5 board with Jafar starting in prime position for maximum amount of moves on a 5x5 board, expected value = 2
+7. 5x5 board with Jafar starting in prime position for maximum amount of moves on a 5x5 board, expected value = 2
-H. 2x2 board with no valid moves available, expected value = 0
+8. 2x2 board with no valid moves available, expected value = 0
-I. 1x1 board with no valid moves available, expected value = 0
+9. 1x1 board with no valid moves available, expected value = 0
-J. 10x10 board, larger board, one move available, expected value = 1
+10. 10x10 board, larger board, one move available, expected value = 1
-K. 3x3 board, minimum sized board for at least one valid move, expected value = 1
+11. 3x3 board, minimum sized board for at least one valid move, expected value = 1

 ## Running
 Compile with python3 interpreter of choice.
 By default test cases are commented out.
 To run test cases, uncomment testCases() at the bottom of the file.